Recapping Loretta Lynn's, the Deegan Bike Claim Situation, & More - Racer X

 Main image is from the 2021 Unadilla National, photo by Align Media

-Welcome to Racerhead, and welcome back to Lucas Oil Pro Motocross.
+Welcome to Racerhead, and welcome back to Lucas AMA Oil Pro Motocross.
 We’re at Unadilla tomorrow to start the four-race stretch run that will end the 2022 series and decide both titles.
 But first, some bad news…

 They say bad news comes in threes, and that would certainly be the case over this past week.
 First, right at the end of a very good week of racing at Loretta Lynn’s Ranch, where 36 new AMA Amateur National Motocross Champions were crowned, a beautiful little seven-year-old girl named Sarah Faulkner was playing in the creek that runs alongside the campground when another kid jumped off the rock ledge above the creek and landed on her, breaking her back.
 She was quickly taken by ambulance to the hospital, just as the last motos of the week were finishing.
 She has paralysis right now from her chest down.
 It was a terrible, tragic accident.
 A GiveSendGo account has been set up to help Sarah and her family as they deal with this unlucky, life-changing event.

 On Monday morning Ward Robinson, the founder of Unadilla MX, passed away after a long illness.
 Robinson was a true pioneer in American motocross, as was his late wife and partner Peggy.
 Together they turned a farm in upstate New York into one of the most famous motocross tracks in the world.
 The Robinsons got involved in pro motocross at the ground floor, hosting a round of the first Trans-AMA Series in 1970, predating the first AMA Pro Motocross Championship (which they were also part of) by two years.
 Unadilla also hosted the 250cc U.S. Grand Prix for many years, as well as rounds of the old Inter-Am Series.
-And in 1987 Unadilla became the first U.S. track to host the Motocross of Nations, which was won by Team USA’s Jeff Ward, Ricky Johnson and Bob “Hurricane” Hannah.
-Unadilla continues to be one of the biggest rounds in Lucas Oil Pro Motocross, though the event has been run by the brother/sister team of Jill and Greg Robinson for several years now.
+And in 1987 Unadilla became the first U.S. track to host the Motocross of Nations, which was won by Team USA’s Jeff Ward, Ricky Johnson, and Bob “Hurricane” Hannah.
+Unadilla continues to be one of the biggest rounds in Lucas Oil AMA Pro Motocross, though the event has been run by the brother/sister team of Jill and Greg Robinson for several years now.
 While tomorrow’s race might make for a tough day after losing their dad earlier this week, they will no doubt make it a great one as they continue to carry on the legacy of their mom and dad, who are no doubt back together again up above.

 And then this morning we found out that Jimmy “Red” Lovett, the longtime flagman and ranch hand at Loretta Lynn’s, passed away after suffering a stroke, just days after we celebrated his birthday there at the ranch.
 Red was the man who flagged at the end of the Ten Commandments, and he was always happy and quick to protect and help anyone who raced past him.
 We had painted his flag stand red in his honor, and he was always smiling, glad to be there with what he considered his motocross family.
 We’ll keep his flag stand red in the years to come, and he will also be sorely missed.
 Godspeed, Red.
 And Godspeed, Ward.
 And here’s another prayer for Sarah Faulkner.